The Great Escape

 Scovia’s Story

 I finished high school in 2010, and spent several years at home helping my parents.
-But in 2018 my sister sent me to The Great Escape.
+But in 2018 my sister sent me to the Great Lakes Hospitality Institute.
 When I went there, they welcomed me as parents.

-I thank the The Great Escape organisation, because since then my life has changed.
+I thank the Great Lakes Hospitality Institute, because since then my life has changed.
 I have learned many useful things, which have helped me enormously in my life!

 First of all, I’ve learned to be confident.
 I learned to speak in public.
 They also took us to the Marriott hotel and the Convention Centre.
 It was the first time I was there, and we really enjoyed it – a new world opened up for us.
 We were allowed to meet the staff and ask them questions.
 It has greatly increased my self-confidence to be part of the program.